SpicyIcy00/supabotv38/ADVANCED_DATA_IMPLEMENTATION.md

 - ✅ **NEW**: Dedicated page in sidebar navigation
 - ✅ **FIXED**: All NameError issues resolved with direct SQL implementation
 - ✅ **RENAMED**: "AI Analytics" changed to "Demand Analytics" for clarity
-- ✅ **UPGRADED**: Advanced Statistical System for hidden demand detection with confidence scoring
+- ✅ **SIMPLIFIED**: Weekly aggregation system for hidden demand detection with basic correlation analysis
 - ✅ **OPTIMIZED**: Default parameters tuned for retail focus (30-day lookback)
 - ✅ **ENHANCED**: Removed confidence threshold filtering to show all products with detectable patterns

 The implementation provides a powerful analytics suite that enhances the existing Streamlit app while maintaining all existing functionality and following established coding patterns.
-Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation with fully functional analytics features, including a statistically robust hidden demand detection system that shows all products with any detectable pattern, sorted by confidence score for maximum visibility.
+Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation with fully functional analytics features, including a simplified and practical hidden demand detection system that uses weekly aggregation and basic correlation analysis for better compatibility with typical retail data patterns.